Breaker boy: Coal breaking

-Coal came into wide use in the late 1590s in the United Kingdom after the island nation was widely deforested and a ban was placed on the harvesting of wood by Charles I of England so that forests could be used solely by the Royal Navy.
+Coal came into wide use in the late 1590s in the United Kingdom after the island nation was widely deforested and a ban was placed on the harvesting of wood by Charles I of England, so that forests could be used solely by the Royal Navy.
 A newly emergent middle class increasingly demanded glass for windows, and the glass-making industry relied heavily on charcoal for fuel.
-With charcoal no longer available, this industry turned to coal.
+With charcoal no longer available, the glass industry turned to coal.
 Demand for coal also increased after the invention of the reverberatory furnace and the development of methods for casting iron objects such as cannons.

-The first function of a coal breaker is to break coal into pieces and sort these pieces into categories of nearly uniform size, a process known as breaking.
-But coal is often mixed with impurities such as rock, slate, sulfur, ash (or "bone"), clay, or soil.
-Thus, the second function of a coal breaker is to remove as many impurities as economically desirable and technologically feasible, and then grade the coal based on the percent of impurities remaining.
-This was not necessary when coal was used in cottage-industry grade production methods, but became necessary when economies of scale moved production into early factories with a larger workforce and those installations began producing glass and iron in greater quantities.
+The first function of a coal breaker was to break coal into pieces and sort the pieces into categories of nearly uniform size, a process known as breaking.
+Coal is often mixed with impurities such as rock, slate, sulfur, ash (or "bone"), clay, or soil.
+The second function of a coal breaker was to remove as many impurities as economically desirable and technologically feasible, and then grade the coal based on the percent of impurities remaining.

 In the US prior to 1830, very little bituminous coal was mined and the fuel of the early American Industrial Revolution—anthracite coal—underwent little processing before being sent to market, which was primarily ironworks and smithies producing wrought iron.
 The miner himself would use a sledgehammer to break up large lumps of coal, then use a rake whose teeth were set two inches apart to collect the larger pieces of coal for shipment to the surface.

 The smaller lumps of coal were considered non-marketable and left in the mine.
 Beginning about 1830, surface processing of coal in the US began concurrently with various canal projects in the Eastern Seaboard.
 These developments lagged behind that of Great Britain, better matching the timing of similar developments in Continental Europe.
 Great Britain, with its heavily deforested landscapes, simply had to find economic alternatives sooner, stimulating coal, iron, and machine developments leading ultimately to railroads and the infant industrial chemicals industries of the 1860s.

-Lumps of coal were placed on plates of perforated cast iron and "breakers" would hammer on the coal until it was in pieces small enough to fall through the holes.
-A second screen caught the coal, and was shaken (by hand, animal, steam, or water power) to remove the unmarketable smaller lumps.
-This "broken and screened" coal was worth much more than "broken" coal or lump coal for the even sizes combusted with less trouble and need for tending once past the ignition point.
+Lumps of coal were placed on plates of perforated cast iron.
+"Breakers" would hammer on the coal until it was in pieces small enough to fall through the holes.
+A second screen caught the coal, and it was shaken, by hand, animal, steam, or water power to remove the unmarketable smaller lumps.
+This "broken and screened" coal was worth much more than "broken" coal or lump coal.